KankakeeCommunityCollege/kcc-development-environment/installing_project.md

 npm-p ## requires an alias
 ```

-A production build still watches for file changes and creates a local server at `localhost:3000`, for you to preview in your browser locally.
+A production build still watches for file changes and creates a local server at `localhost:3000`, to preview in your browser locally.

-This means you need to stop the running commands using <kbd>control</kbd> + <kbd>C</kbd>.
+This means you need to stop the running commands using <kbd>control</kbd> + <kbd>C</kbd>; be sure Webpack and Jekyll have run and are idle first.

 A production build creates minified and polyfilled JavaScript (determined by `browserslist` settings.)
 It also creates a prefixed and minified CSS file.

-If you modify any SCSS or JS modules you will have all new bundles, <abbr title="Chunks are smaller modules of JS code which get imported (dynamically) into the main bundle.">chunks</abbr>, and stylesheet files generated.
-This is because the filenames contain a unique hash which is computed from the bundled files. **Be sure to `add`, `commit` and `push` *all* the new JS and CSS file changes to GitHub resulting from a production build.** **You must also include the changed `_data/hash.yml` file!** If you don't, your `<script>` and `<style>` `src` and `href` attributes will not point to the new JS and CSS filenames — breaking the site.
+If you modify any SCSS or JS modules — even deleting a single space — you will have all new bundles, <abbr title="Chunks are smaller modules of JS code which get imported (dynamically) into the main bundle.">chunks</abbr>, and stylesheet files generated.
+This is because the filenames contain a unique hash which is computed from the bundled files.

+**Be sure to `add`, `commit` and `push` *all* the new JS and CSS file changes to GitHub resulting from a production build.** **You must also include the changed `_data/hash.yml` file!** If you don't, your `<script>` and `<style>` `src` and `href` attributes will not point to the new JS and CSS filenames — breaking the site.

 ### Development Build